 Tests, x-rays and scans

 A comprehensive Medical Imaging service will provide an expanded diagnostic and interventional radiology service, along with a PET-CT suite to support cancer care services.
-There will be a satellite medical imaging service located in the Emergency Department, and on-site pathology services.
+There will also be a comprehensive Pathology service on-site.

 Outpatients and community health